shanplourde/react-hooks-form-util/README.md

 Call `useForm` and pass the form id along with your form's initial state.

-- `useForm` returns your form's current state under the `formValues` object.
+- `useForm` returns your form's current state under the `inputValues` object.
 - `useForm` returns `getFormProps`, which you need to expand onto your `form` tag
 - Your `onSubmit` gets called by the `useForm` hook, via the `getFormProps` that you expand onto your form tag